 If a patient consistently does not attend appointments, the GP may refrain from writing any further scripts until the patient is seen, or may write a short-term interim prescription until a new appointment can be scheduled.
-The GP should also contact the case manager and or the GP Liaison Nurse.
+The GP should also contact the case manager and or the Addiction Liaison Clinician.

 GP - Six Monthly Information Forms

-The GP Liaison Nurse will contact your practice at least every six months to update information.
+The Addiction Liaison Clinician will contact your practice at least every six months to update information.
 Please provide any additional information you may wish to raise at this time or any time between contacts.
 It is essential for BOPAS to have current information for continued GP prescribing authorisation.